threefoldtech/tfstor/respd/README.md

 - All commands are case-insensitive.
 - Namespace commands (`SELECT`, `NSNEW`, `NSINFO`, `NSLIST`) allow multi-tenant data separation.
+- Authentication with `AUTH` is only applicable if the server was started with the `--admin` parameter.

 ## Features
 - Redis protocol compatibility (subset)